beaconcrm/beacon-csv-importer-sample-qa/README.md

 ## Background

 Beacon is a CRM database.
 One of the most important things our customers want to do is import their existing data!
-As such, we've built a feature to let customers import CSV files into the database.
+So we built a feature to let customers import CSV files into the database.

-Your task (if you choose to accept it) is to do the same.
+Your task (if you choose to accept it) is to start doing the same.

 ## The task